aydelottetaylor/data_acquisition/README.md

 # data_acquisition
-Data Acquisition Repo for STAT 386
+Tools for collecting and preprocessing basketball team statistics from Sports Reference for STAT 386.

 ## Purpose
 This repository contains scripts and resources for obtaining and preprocessing data for a STAT 386 course project.
 Its primary goal is to provide a structured and reproducible approach to data acquisition, ensuring that all relevant datasets are collected, cleaned, and prepared for analysis.